Flatworm: Features common to all subgroups

 Most platyhelminths have no anus and regurgitate undigested material through the mouth.
 The genus Paracatenula, whose members include tiny flatworms living in symbiosis with bacteria, is even missing a mouth and a gut.
 However, some long species have an anus and some with complex, branched guts have more than one anus, since excretion only through the mouth would be difficult for them.
 The gut is lined with a single layer of endodermal cells that absorb and digest food.
 Some species break up and soften food first by secreting enzymes in the gut or pharynx (throat).

 All animals need to keep the concentration of dissolved substances in their body fluids at a fairly constant level.
 Internal parasites and free-living marine animals live in environments with high concentrations of dissolved material, and generally let their tissues have the same level of concentration as the environment, while freshwater animals need to prevent their body fluids from becoming too dilute.
 Despite this difference in environments, most platyhelminths use the same system to control the concentration of their body fluids.
 Flame cells, so called because the beating of their flagella looks like a flickering candle flame, extract from the mesenchyme water that contains wastes and some reusable material, and drive it into networks of tube cells which are lined with flagella and microvilli.
 The tube cells' flagella drive the water towards exits called nephridiopores, while their microvilli reabsorb reusable materials and as much water as is needed to keep the body fluids at the right concentration.
 These combinations of flame cells and tube cells are called protonephridia.

 In all platyhelminths, the nervous system is concentrated at the head end.
 Other platyhelminths have rings of ganglia in the head and main nerve trunks running along their bodies.

 Major subgroups

-Early classification divided the flatworms in four groups: Turbellaria, Trematoda, Monogenea and Cestoda.
-This classification had long been recognized to be artificial, and in 1985, Ehlers proposed a phylogenetically more correct classification, where the massively polyphyletic "Turbellaria" was split into a dozen orders, and Trematoda, Monogenea and Cestoda were joined in the new order Neodermata.
+Early classification divided the flatworms into four groups: Turbellaria, Trematoda, Monogenea and Cestoda.
+This classification has long been recognized to be artificial and, in 1985, Ehlers proposed a phylogenetically more correct classification, where the massively polyphyletic "Turbellaria" was split into a dozen orders, and Trematoda, Monogenea and Cestoda were joined in the new order Neodermata.
 However, the classification presented here is the early, traditional, classification, as it still is the one used everywhere except in scientific articles.